nicklafferty/craftycody/content/crochet/persephone-from-lore-olympus.md

 I hadn't realized I reached the end until I hit "next episode" and it asked if I wanted to pay to get the next episode early.
 I was devastated and now I'm stuck waiting week to week like everyone else.

 However, whenever I fall hard into a fandom, I have to crochet something related to it.
+This brings me to my newest pattern release!

+Persephone!

+My pretty new pattern is now available on my Etsy page.
+I'd like to make it clear that while I made up the pattern, Lore Olympus was created by the talented [Rachel Smythe]().
+Be sure to check out Webtoons and give it a read if you haven't already.
+I'm not usually into romance, but it's such a delicious guilty pleasure.